-Foreigners have been the target of sexual assault in Cambodia, particularly in Sihanoukville, Siem Reap and other tourist locations.
+Foreigners have been the target of sexual assault in Cambodia, particularly in tourist locations.
 Victims are often targeted at night, when intoxicated and/or travelling alone.

-Parties, including organised dance parties on islands off the coast of Sihanoukville and other locations, may place you at increased risk of sexual assault (as well as robbery, injury, death and loss of belongings, including travel documents).
-These islands are often isolated and access to medical or emergency assistance may be limited or non-existent.
-Excessive consumption of alcohol may make you more vulnerable to violent crime, including robbery or assault.
+Parties, including organised dance parties on islands off the coast of Sihanoukville and other locations, may place you at increased risk of sexual assault.
+These islands are often isolated.
+Access to medical or emergency assistance may be limited or non-existent.

-- Consider pre-arranging transport with your accommodation when heading out at night.
+- Pre-arrange transport with your accommodation when heading out at night.